Magnetized Decaying Turbulence in the Weakly Compressible Taylor-Green Vortex: Method

 We explore the transition to magnetized turbulence and the following decay in different regimes with our simulation suite of TG vortices and focus on two parameters: the initial RMS Mach number using $\mathcal{M}_{s,0} = \{0.1,0.2,0.4\}$ and the initial ratio of kinetic to magnetic energy using $E_{U,0}/E_{B,0}=\{1,10,100\}$, or alternatively, the initial RMS Alfv\'enic Mach number $\mathcal{M}_{A,0}=\{1,3.2,10\}$.
 We simulate all nine combinations of the three values of these two parameters.
 Throughout the rest of the text, we use \Ms{X} to refer to simulations with $\mathcal{M}_{s,0}=X$ and \Ma{Y} to refer to simulations with $\mathcal{M}_{A,0}=Y$.

 The initial magnetic field amplitude $B_0$ is obtained from Equation \ref{eq:energy_ratio} using given a specific value of $\mathcal{M}_{s,0}$ and $\mathcal{M}_{A,0}$.
 All simulations employ a cubic $[-0.5,0.5]^3$ domain with periodic boundaries, with $L=\frac{1}{2\pi}$ to be consistent with the definition of the initial condition that is presented above.
 We use a uniform Cartesian grid with $1{,}024^3$ cells.
+The characteristic length scale of the initial vortices is $\pi L$, so that we define

-In order to evolve the simulations for sufficient time to allow a turbulent flow to form, we run each simulation for $24 \sqrt{\gamma}/5 \simeq 6.2$ dynamical times, where we define the time $T=\frac{\pi L}{4\mathcal{M}_{s,0} c_s}$ as the dynamical time.
+as the dynamical time \footnote{Note that other works such as \citet{wang2013high,pouquetDynamicsUnforcedTurbulence2010} use a nondimensional time, $t^* = L/u_0$, in contrast to the dynamical time used here.} In order to evolve the simulations for sufficient time to allow a turbulent flow to form and evolve, we run each simulation for $\approx6$ dynamical times.

+In our results, we present all measurements of time in terms of the dynamical time $T$ and all measurements of wavenumber in terms of $1/L$.
+Unless otherwise noted, all other results are in terms of simulation units.